ghorses10/Bilingual_Subtitles_for_Game_Pentiment/README_en.md

     <p>
 </h4>

-This is a bilingual subtitles patch designed for the game "Pentiment".
+This is a bilingual subtitles patch designed for the game "Pentiment", supporting multiple languages such as Chinese, German, French, and more.

 ### 免责声明/Disclaimer